Markdown

 These sections explain the job in plain language and set expectations for what the tool should do well.

-Why this belongs in a docs workflow
+Why link extraction belongs in a docs workflow

 FAQ